- Find a Provider

 - Home Care

 - Special Recovery at Home

 - Hospice Care

 Clinical Cancer Trials

-At Redeemer Bott Cancer Center, we're always looking for better ways to prevent, diagnose and treat cancer.
+We're always looking for better ways to prevent, diagnose, and treat cancer.
 Our participation in clinical trials furthers our knowledge and gives you the opportunity to contribute to the advancement of cancer care, while receiving the latest treatment options from clinical experts.

 Why Participate in a Clinical Trial?

 People participate in clinical trials with hope for:

 - Contributing to advances that will help others

 If you are eligible for a clinical trial, the choice to participate is always yours.
 We encourage you to discuss participation with your family members and physician.